 Cook/buy in bulk - items normally get cheaper when you buy more so think about cooking as a group or even cooking for yourself and filling your freezer with leftovers.
-Use websites like greatlittleideas.com or budget recipes from BBC Food and 4Food.
+Use websites like BBC Food and 4Food.

 Bring your own lunch/tea/coffee - invest in a lunchbox or reusable travel mug instead of buying a premium coffee and sandwich every day.